yym68686/ChatGPT-Telegram-Bot/README.md

 If whitelist is not set, everyone can use the bot.
 If whitelist is set, only users in the whitelist can use the bot.
 If GROUP_LIST is set, only groups in the GROUP_LIST can use the bot.
 If both whitelist and GROUP_LIST are set, everyone in the group can use the bot, but only users in the whitelist can privately chat with the bot.
 If ADMIN_LIST is set, only users in the ADMIN_LIST can use the /info command to change the bot's settings.
 If ADMIN_LIST is not set, everyone can use the /info command to change the bot's configuration.
 GROUP_LIST can also contain channels, channel IDs start with a minus sign followed by a string of numbers.

-- How should I set the API_URL?
+- How should I set the BASE_URL?

-The API_URL supports all suffixes, including: https://api.openai.com/v1/chat/completions, https://api.openai.com/v1, and https://api.openai.com/.
+The BASE_URL supports all suffixes, including: https://api.openai.com/v1/chat/completions, https://api.openai.com/v1, and https://api.openai.com/.
 The bot will automatically allocate different endpoints based on different uses.

 - Is it necessary to configure the web_hook environment variable?